shenron/vite-demo/src/components/hello_world/README.md

 The idea here is to show how declare a component with maximum check types.

 - with `HelloWorld` type is possible to use props / setup result in the render function
-- with `HelloWorldEvents` type is possible to use events in parent tsx component
+- with `HelloWorldEvents` type is possible to check emits in `useHelloWorld`
-- HelloWord component has to define `vSlots` and `events` in props to fix tsc check
+- HelloWord component has to define `vSlots` and `events` as props to fix tsc check in parent component